danbartlett-twilio/aws-sam-twilio-survey-application/README.md

 Before we begin, I want to point out that [Twilio Studio](https://www.twilio.com/studio) is one of my favorite Twilio products.
 Twilio Studio allows you to visually build interactive workflows on multiple Twilio channels.
 If you have not researched Twilio Studio ( [Studio Docs](https://www.twilio.com/docs/studio) ), I encourage you to do so!

-This template offers some similar capabilities to Stuido, but in an all code environment.
+This template offers some similar capabilities to Studio, but in an all code environment.
 This template could be an alternative solution that allows you to build channel interactivity from within your AWS account.
-This flexibility could unclock additional capabilities and meet additional requirements.
+This flexibility could unlock additional capabilities and meet additional requirements.

-In addition, this template could be used in conjuction with Twilio Studio or other Twilio products where you need to generate TwiML or make API calls.
-Building this functionality in the cloud AND using serverless technowlogies has many benefits!
+In addition, this template could be used in conjunction with Twilio Studio or other Twilio products where you need to generate TwiML or make API calls.
+Building this functionality in the cloud AND using serverless technologies has many benefits!

 ### Prerequisites